 21C funds are open to serve all but at its heart are designed to provide opportunities for youth whose opportunities are limited or severally restricted relative to others.
 Very often this is related to income level or other individual family experiences or need.
 As such, programs should be extra attentive to the needs of these youth and their families.
 Understanding and intention within the areas of culture, barriers to participation, income levels, language used, and literacy levels for example, should be considered carefully to do everything possible to make every program welcoming and open to all.
 If a program charges any fee, extra attention should be given to these areas so that any barriers or perceived barriers to access are removed.
-Additionally, payment policies and written communications need to be scrutinized with a high degree of precision so that families are never discouraged from participating.
-As such, no student shall ever be turned away for inability to pay.
+Additionally, payment policies and changes to written communications need to be scrutinized with a high degree of precision and shared or approved with AOE so that families are never discouraged from participating.
+As such, no student shall ever be turned away for inability to pay, which is 21C policy.
+Starting in 2023, new grantees funded through a competition in addition will need to receive approval from USDOE per their policy to collect program income, designed to assure the above.
+These approval requests are managed through AOE.